Altair-Bueno/cw/README.md

 ```

 # Features
-The same functionality you'll expect from GNU wc, but with some extras:
+The same functionality you'll expect from GNU wc, but with some extras.
+To see
+the full list of options, type `cw -h` or `cw --help`:

 ## Multithreading
 When provided multiple files, cw can process them sequentially or in parallel